gjbex/training-material/R/Rmpi/README.md

 # Rmpi
 Very simple `Rmpi` example, mostly to verify the package installation.

+Note: this is probably not the way you want to go if there are alternatives.

 ## What is it?
 1. `rmpi.pbs`: PBS script for job submission.
 1. `rmpi.R`: R script that spawns slaves, lets them compute and ID